abalter/minimal-condor-intro/minimal-condor-intro.md

     cat err.txt

-## sleepytime.sh
+## Task: Run a program that takes an argument
 In the code directory you will find _sleepytime.sh_.
 This is a simple program with a delay.
 We are doing this so that later when you submit it to condor, it won't finish right away, and you will be able to see it in the queue.

-`sleepytime.sh` is in a programming language known as shell scripting (which has an assortment of flavors).
+`sleepytime.sh` is written in a programming language known as _shell scripting_ (which has an assortment of flavors).
 Shell scripting is the basic toolkit for people who use linux operating systems, and to an extent MacOS as well.
 This is also a very common language for running bioinformatics pipelines.

-The important difference with this script is that the executable `sleepytime.sh` takes an _argument_ which is a piece of information the script needs to run.
+The important difference with this script and _hello.py_ is that the executable `sleepytime.sh` takes an _argument_ which is a piece of information the script needs to run.
 If you are not familiar with bash scripting, you can google to find out more.